 - 1 Bay Leaf

-- 2-3 Carrots cut into ½ inch rounds (about 1 – 1½ cups)
+- 2–3 Carrots cut into ½-inch rounds (about 1–1½ cups)

-- 1 pound Small Red Potatoes keep whole, do not cut
+- 1 pound Small Red Potatoes keep whole, do not cut them

 Instructions

 - Heat the olive oil in a large, heavy pot over medium heat.
-When the oil is hot, but not smoking, add the pork shoulder.
+When the oil is hot but not smoking, add the pork shoulder.

-- Return the pork roast to the pot, along with any juices collected on the pan.
-Add enough chicken broth to go ¼ way up the thickest part of the roast.
+- Add enough chicken broth to reach ¼ of the way up the thickest part of the roast.

 Notes